 Today’s healthcare system is evolving rapidly, not just with regard to patient needs and new treatment developments, but also in the often unseen arena of medical coding and billing.
 While much of healthcare is front and center between the doctor and patient, much is still left to be done when the patient leaves the doctor’s office or hospital.
 For those who manage this behind the scenes, it can often become overwhelming with the ever-constant changes in guidelines and regulations.
-The medical billing process, however, is vital to healthcare providers as it allows them to receive reimbursement for the treatment provided to patients, and thus keep their doors open for business.
+The medical billing and revenue cycle management process, however, is vital to healthcare providers as it allows them to receive reimbursement for the treatment provided to patients, and thus keep their doors open for business.
 What are the basics when it comes to medical billing and what avenues are available to help?

 Unlike most everyday transactions where you receive a service or product and promptly pay the bill, medical billing is a much more complex transaction.

 On every patient’s chart, the healthcare provider documents what services or procedures were performed and provides a diagnosis.
 That text is then translated into codes by a medical coder, each code indicating what was done or used by the physician and why.
 Next, a medical biller uses those codes, now called a superbill, to comprise a claim that will be sent to the patient’s insurance company.
 When the claim is approved, the healthcare provider will receive reimbursement for the services provided.
 The provider's billing department will then attempt to recover the out of pocket expense from the patient.
 This is often done by sending invoices in the mail and manually calling the patient to remind them to pay their bill.
 Recovering patient out of pocket costs is increasingly becoming more important to providers as out of pocket costs have risen 37% since 2009.